-A flowchart is a simple mapping tool that shows the sequence of actions
+A flowchart is a simple mapping tool that shows the sequence of actions within a process.

 The flowchart is one of the seven basic tools of quality control, which include the histogram, Pareto chart, check sheet, control chart, cause-and-effect diagram, flowchart, and scatter diagram.

 Flowcharts were used historically in electronic data processing to represent the conditional logic of computer programs.
 With the emergence of structured programming and structured design in the 1980s, visual formalisms like data flow diagrams and structure charts began to supplant the use of flowcharts in database programming.
 With the widespread adoption of such ALGOL-like computer languages as Pascal, textual models have been used more and more often to represent algorithms.
 In the 1990s Unified Modeling Language began to synthesize and codify these modeling techniques.

 Today, flowcharts are one of the main tools of business analysts and others who seek to describe the logic of a process in a graphical format.
 Flowcharts and cross-functional flowcharts can commonly be found as a key part of project documentation or as a part of a business process document.
 Flowcharts are widely used in education, clinical settings, service industries and other areas where graphical, logical depiction of process is helpful.